jktrn/enscribe.dev-hexo/source/_posts/writeups/shctf/rahools-challenge.md

 ![Rahool-Vigenere](https://github.com/WhileSEC/shctf/blob/main/images/rahool-vigenere.PNG?raw=true)

 This is a tabula recta with a modified offset.
 You see how intersecting column A and row B would return O?

 Since we know our plaintext, we can use this table "backwards" to find the key.
 If you go down the column of your letter and find its equivalent ciphertext letter, it would be on the same row as the key for that letter!

 For example, if `C` is our plaintext and `Q` is our ciphertext, the key would be `B`.

 Let's follow this process for the actual plaintext/ciphertext:

-{% codeblock line_number:false %}
+{% ccb wrapped:true %}
 Ciphertext: ESDK EDS NFIMNGDJTB XEZVZ OWV KOYRTI KT ZCT BOZ CDIY DIK Z PJ K UNMTV DIK J PJ K AKMD NSUN OWV GPXY TEQSGH PWDFX RXKR UNZ P RC B LJJI KOJ VDXXFX MXXRU GAIVB
 Plaintext: NICE JOB DECRYPTING INPUT THE ANSWER AS THE KEY WITH THE E AS A THREE THE O AS A ZERO WITH THE WORD ENGRAM AFTER WITH THE A AS A FOUR AND AOGNER RIGHT AFTER
-{% endcodeblock %}
+{% endccb %}

 {% codeblock line_number:false %}
 E + N -> E